The Cranberries

 The Cranberries were an Irish rock band formed in Limerick in 1989.
-The band was composed of lead singer and guitarist Dolores O'Riordan, guitarist Noel Hogan, bassist Mike Hogan (Noel's brother), and drummer Fergal Lawler.
-O'Riordan replaced founding member Niall Quinn in 1990.
+The band was composed of lead vocalist/guitarist Dolores O'Riordan, guitarist Noel Hogan, bassist Mike Hogan (Noel's brother) and drummer Fergal Lawler; O'Riordan replaced founding member Niall Quinn in 1990.
+The band classified themselves as an alternative rock group, but their sound blended elements of indie rock, jangle pop, dream pop, folk rock, post-punk, and pop rock.

 The band, originally named The Cranberry Saw Us, was renamed after the addition of O'Riordan.
-The band classified themselves as an alternative rock group, but they incorporated into their sound elements of indie rock, jangle pop, dream pop, folk rock, post-punk, and pop rock.

-In 1991, the Cranberries signed with Island Records.
-They released their debut album, Everybody Else Is Doing It, So Why Can't We?
-(1993), to commercial success.
-Their second album, No Need to Argue (1994), brought the band to international fame and included the single "Zombie," which became a stadium anthem and one of the band's most recognizable songs.
-The band continued this success with the albums To the Faithful Departed (1996) and Bury the Hatchet (1999).
+They achieved international fame with their debut album, Everybody Else Is Doing It, So Why Can't We?
+(1993), which produced the hit singles "Dreams" and "Linger".
+This success was continued with their second album, No Need to Argue (1994), whose single "Zombie" became a stadium anthem and the band's signature song.
+The band issued two more albums, To the Faithful Departed (1996) and Bury the Hatchet (1999), to similar success.

-They transferred to MCA Records in 2000.
-Their fifth album, Wake Up and Smell the Coffee (2001), did not meet the commercial success of their preceding albums, and the band cited their dissatisfaction with MCA's promotion.
+The Cranberries's fifth album, Wake Up and Smell the Coffee (2001), did not meet the success of their preceding albums.
 Following a six-year hiatus from 2003 to 2009, the Cranberries embarked on a North American tour that was followed by shows in Latin America and Europe.
-They released their sixth album, Roses (2012), their first album in eleven years since Wake Up and Smell the Coffee.
-They expanded their musical style with their seventh acoustic album, Something Else (2017).
-Following O'Riordan's death from drowning due to alcohol intoxication in 2018, Noel Hogan confirmed that the remaining members chose to disband out of respect for her.
-They disbanded after the release of their acclaimed final album, In the End (2019).
+Eleven years after Wake Up and Smell the Coffee, they released their sixth album, Roses (2012).
+They expanded their musical style with their seventh album, Something Else (2017).
+After O'Riordan's death in 2018, the remaining members released their acclaimed final album, In the End (2019), and disbanded.

 The Cranberries were one of the best-selling alternative acts of the 1990s, having sold nearly 50 million albums worldwide as of 2019.
-They won an Ivor Novello Award, a Juno Award, an MTV Europe Music Award, and a World Music Award.
-They were nominated for a Brit Award and a Grammy Award.
+Their accolades included an Ivor Novello Award, a Juno Award, an MTV Europe Music Award and a World Music Award, in addition to nominations for a Brit Award and a Grammy Award.
 The music video for "Zombie" is the first by an Irish band to reach one billion views on YouTube.